FudaWiki/fudawiki-files/hanafuda/games/yatchaba.md

 *For example, in a 4-player game, the 4th player chooses to continue.
 The dealer then places 5 chips into the pot, the 2nd player places 6 chips, the 3rd player places 7 chips, and the 4th player places 8 chips, then the 4th player chooses again whether to continue or stop.
 If the 4th player chooses to continue, then the dealer places 9 chips, the 2nd player places 10 chips...*

-> Optional Rule: After the last player declares to continue, {.is-info}
+> Optional Rule: After the last player declares to continue, each player may declare to "pass" from placing any further chips, by placing 1 chip into the pot.
+{.is-info}

 However, if the last player chooses to stop, then the dealer reveals the 3 face-down cards by flipping them face-up.
 The dealer then checks if their prediction is correct.